Newborn schedule for baby’s second week. Baby newborn schedule and routine for the 2nd week of life. 1-2 week old newborn routine.

 I still aim to have her down by 50 minutes.
-It is often 60 and she does fine with that, but my goal is 50.
+It is often 60 and she does fine with that, but my goal is 50 minute wake window.

 Naps have continued to be great.
 She goes to sleep peacefully (we still do the first three of the 4 S’s).
 She sleeps until I wake her.
 Every so often she wakes precisely at three hours, but for the most part, I wake her exclusively.